How to fix this issue?

 To do this, access your WordPress files via FTP.

-After successfully accessing your files, Filezilla will display your site files and folders on the bottom right.
+After successfully accessing your files, Filezilla will display your wordpress site files and folders on the bottom right.
 Locate the folder containing your WordPress blog and double click it.
 If your blog is in your main domain (e.g. blog link is www.domainname.com), this folder should be “public_html”.
 If it is in a subdomain (e.g. blog.domainname.com), then you should see a folder named after the subdomain.

 Search for “wp-content” folder and double click to open it.